 She sat up and looked in Korehammer’s eyes.
 “Would you like me to maybe be someone more exotic?
 More … unusual?”

 Vanya reached behind her head to the base of her skull and Korehammer heard a soft beep.
 Abruptly Vanya’s entire body began to shimmer and seconds later, her features had become Middle Eastern.
 Her hair was suddenly long and jet-black, her skin was several shades darker and she had a Bindi on her forehead.

 “Or maybe you would like to something a bit darker?
 Maybe you have a bit of the jungle fever?”

 Korehammer heard another beep and Vanya was now a Black woman.
 Her skin was a caramel color and hair was braided with green highlights.”

 Korehammer’s mouth was hanging slightly open.
 “That’s a Chameleon Mask you’re using.
 How did you get your hands on technology like that?
-It’s ridiculously rare and I always thought it was strictly for use by corporate armies and the like.”
+It’s ridiculously rare and I always thought it was strictly used by corporate armies.”
 He was in such shock that he let his Chernova persona slip a bit and his speech patterns took on a much more Korehammer-like tone.